ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 	height: 100%;
 }
 ```
 Even though both values are 100%, they are not the same size.
-Because percentages refer to the size of the parent element.
+Because percentages for sizes refer to the sizes of the parent element.

 So they found this hack: